jnduli/blog_jnduli.co.ke/content/drafts/setting_up_guix_os.md

 # GUIX OS with GeneNetwork

+Disclaimer: This is a WIP blog post that I'll regularly update as I find better ways to fix the problems or handle something.
+I'm still a newbie in guix and genenetwork, so take this with a grain of salt

 Setting up Guix OS is easy since their iso provides a graphical guide.
 Some quirks though are: